 Check the video here: https://www.facebook.com/watch/?v=623234208562630&extid=KdPqAExRhlJVjMHM

 Yes we offer trikes: a single-seater and a tandem trike.
-Both are super simple constructions so you basically take your scout as it is, ready to fly.
-Mount it on to the trike and you're going to sit in the same harness and just connect the carabiners and you go flying as it is.
+Both are super simple constructions.
+You basically take your Scout as it is, ready to fly.
+Mount it on trike and you're going to sit in the same harness.
+Just connect the carabiners and you fly as it is.